Cornell University offers outstanding educational and research opportunities for advanced degrees in food science.

 Gain the experience you need to join the world's leading food science and technology researchers, innovators and technical experts collaborating across disciplines to meet the growing needs of governments, industries and institutions.

-The Master of Professional Studies (MPS) in Agriculture and Life Sciences degree is a course-based, one year, master's level degree offered by the Graduate Field of Food Science and Technology at Cornell.
+The Master of Food Science (MFS) in Agriculture and Life Sciences degree is a course-based, one year, master's level degree offered by the Graduate Field of Food Science and Technology at Cornell.

 Students in the M.S. degree program are expected to complete their degree requirements in two years but may be allowed up to four years to complete all requirements.